-Startup investment: PwC sees 'Deep Tech' impact - NZ Herald
+Startup investment: PwC sees 'deep tech' impact - NZ Herald

 That compares to $35.15m in the first half of calendar 2019, and $35.82m in the first half of 2018.

-But PwC partner Anand Reddy described the slight dip as a "resilient" result, given the backrop of the global pandemic - particularly with investment in software-as-a-service (or 'cloud' software) and so-called 'deep tech'.
+But PwC partner Anand Reddy described the slight dip as a "resilient" result, given the backdrop of the global pandemic - particularly with investment in software-as-a-service (or "cloud" software) and so-called "deep tech'.

 PwC's report covered the half-year to June 30, 2020.